 - Helen Louise Lee Undergraduate Research Award:

 - This award was established by Dr. Jim Lee in memory of his mother Helen who was a proponent of higher education and the ways it can help students enhance their lives.
 This award is for a student majoring in Biology.
+(Must be a full-time FSU student in Spring 2018)

 - Nancy Casper Hillis and Mark Hillis Undergraduate Research Award: